This is a collaborative post

 Start reading with your kids early

 Teaching your kids to read before they reach school can be hugely beneficial.
 Start by reading to your kids – you can do this when they’re a newborn and whilst they won’t understand a word of it, it will help to ingrain a love of books into them.
 Kids that haven’t been exposed to books might not see the point of reading when they reach primary school, so exposure is important.
 There are different books for different ages.
 Once your child reaches the age of three you can start pointing at pictures and words and getting them to relate to them.
 There are lots of books that are also great for learning the alphabet.
 Eventually, your children will start to identify words and letters.
 Make sure that you’re asking questions and pointing to words in order to prompt them.
+And if your kid isn’t a bookworm, then maybe these engaging toys for 6 yr olds boys can do the trick.

 Teach them to write their name